42 Best Apps for Learning Mandarin Chinese in 2026

 Looking for the best apps to learn Mandarin Chinese on Android, iOS & Web?
 If so, this article is perfect for you.

 There are many compelling reasons why you should learn Chinese.
-Besides being the most spoken native tongue, Chinese is one of the most complex languages to learn.
+Besides being the most spoken native tongue, Chinese is one of the most complex languages.

-This is because of its thousands of scripts, inflections of tones, uses, pronunciations, and various types and dialects.
+This is because of its thousands of scripts, tone inflections, uses, pronunciations, and various dialects.
 Thus, learners are always looking for ways to simplify it.

 Of all the methods, apps are one popular option.
 Today, we have plenty of apps to help you learn and improve almost every facet of the Chinese language.